 The ART treatment protocols — which include more than 500 specific moves — work to break up adhesions in the body — bands of scar tissue that bind parts of your muscle tissue that aren’t normally joined.

-While necessary for healing, scar tissue may stick to adjacent structures, causing decreased range of motion and flexibility or even compressing nerves or restricting blood flow, Smith says.
+While necessary for healing, scar tissue may stick to adjacent structures, causing decreased range of motion and flexibility or even compressing nerves or restricting blood flow, says Graeme Smith, D.C., owner of Smith Chiropractic and Sports Rehab and a certified ART practitioner.
 And when that happens, you might experience muscle fatigue, weakness and pain as well as numbness and tingling sensations.

 Since each person responds differently to treatment, the sessions are tailored to work with whatever injury or maintenance goal you bring to the table.
 However, there’s one thing all treatments have in common: The therapies are interactive and involve a patient’s participation.
 It’s expected that the patient will be involved in the process.